 Chemicals in permanent hair dyes and other hair products

 Formaldehyde resin, an ingredient in many nail care products

-Sunblocks or sunscreens, often found in cosmetic moisturizers, lip balms, and foundations
+Sunscreens, often found in cosmetic moisturizers, lip balms, and foundations

-Your skin is one of the first places where allergy symptoms can show up.
-They often appear 24 to 48 hours later, but can start as late as a week after exposure.
-Each person may have different chemical allergy symptoms.
-Some of the most common are:
+Your skin is one of the first places where the warning signs can show up.
+They often appear 24 to 48 hours later, but can start as late as a week after you come in contact with the irritating chemical.